gkz/LiveScript-style-guide/README.md

 Use `list.0` instead of `list[0]`, only use the brackets if you need to do some math, eg. `list[i-1]`

-### Dot Insertion
+### Automatic Dot Insertion
-Take advantage of implicit dot insertion, except when after parentheses or brackets.
+Take advantage of automatic dot insertion, except when after parentheses or brackets.

     func!prop?blah
     (g 2, x).prop